Questions, questions, questions...

 Do I have to pay the camp fees in full to have access to any discounts?

 In order to confirm your child's registration in the camp, and to be eligible for any discounts offered, you only have to pay the 50$ registration fee within 5 days of registration.
 The balance can be paid any time before the payment deadline, which is May 15.
+For more information of how to pay, please refer to the instructions given here: Registration Payment

 Is there a discount for registering a second child within the same family?